kubeflow/website/content/docs/pipelines/troubleshooting.md

 The `kfp diagnose_me` CLI reports on the configuration of your local development environment, Kubernetes cluster, or Google Cloud environment.
-Use this command to help resolve issues like:
+Use this command to help resolve issues like the following:

 *  Python library dependencies
 *  Trouble accessing resources or APIs using Kubernetes secrets
 *  Trouble accessing Persistent Volume Claims

-To use the `kfp diagnose_me` CLI:
+To use the `kfp diagnose_me` CLI, follow these steps:

 1. Install the [Kubeflow Pipelines SDK](/docs/pipelines/sdk/install-sdk/).
-1. Follow the [guide to configuring access to Kubernetes clusters][kubeconfig], to update your kubeconfig with appropriate credentials and endpoint information to access your Kubeflow cluster.
+1. Follow the [guide to configuring access to Kubernetes clusters][kubeconfig], to update your kubeconfig file with appropriate credentials and endpoint information to access your Kubeflow cluster.
     If your Kubeflow Pipelines cluster is hosted on a cloud provider like Google Cloud, use your cloud provider's instructions for configuring access to your Kubernetes cluster.
-1. Run the following command `kfp diagnose_me`.
+1. Run the `kfp diagnose_me` command.
 1. Analyze the results to troubleshoot your environment.

 [kubeconfig]: https://kubernetes.io/docs/reference/access-authn-authz/authentication/